 - David steps up as the new Trope Man.

-- After a while, a fandom has developed for David, and Bob returns.
+- After a fandom has developed for David, Bob is brought back.

-- David graciously abdicates Trope Man back to the original.
+- David graciously abdicates the Trope Man identity back to the original.

-- David assumes a new superhero identity of his own.
+- David assumes a new superhero identity of his own and his popularity (hopefully) endures.

 Quite often, the new identity will have a lot in common with the old one.
 Similar powers and tools, usually with a different personality.
-This character can sometimes be a Suspiciously Similar Substitute
+This character can sometimes be a Suspiciously Similar Substitute, or Expy, or a Foil for the original.
+Younger and Hipper and Darker and Edgier seem to coincide with this trope too, probably because the original heroes are Silver Age and Golden Age creations.

 - Iron Man Tony Stark is replaced by James Rhodes.
 When Stark returns to the role, Rhodey becomes War Machine, which is basically Iron Man with More Dakka and a military background.

-- Captain America was forced to surrender his identity to the US Government which was then given to John Walker.
+- At one point, Steve was forced to surrender his identity to the US Government, and it was then given to John Walker.
 When Steve got it back, John became US Agent.

 - Later, Steve was killed, and his old sidekick Bucky Barnes, formerly the Winter Soldier, became the new Captain America.
 When Steve came back to life, he let Bucky stay Cap, but later, due to a series of events, took on the mantle again, and Bucky was back to being Winter Soldier again.